 However, for those ‘other’ students the school administrators concocted a Certificate of Attendance/Completion placed it in the diploma folder and no one knew the difference.

-Now we pose this situation to you…is anyone benefitting from this denigration of America’s youth?
+Now we pose this situation to you…is anyone benefiting from this denigration of America’s youth?
 And the left knows this answer as well as anyone; furthermore, what they have succeeded in doing is seeing to it that any person, albeit, disabled, challenged, or hyphenated it’s okay…don’t worry your government will take care of you.

 Dismantling Language, ergo, dismantling America?